riddhisharma-sudo/purplle-Store-intelligence/README.md

 * **Privacy by Design:** The system does not use facial recognition or biometric scanning.
 * **Anonymized Data Representation:** Raw camera frames are processed locally at the edge and immediately discarded.
 Bounding boxes are converted into anonymous coordinate logs and a 96-dimensional LAB color histogram.
 No personal identifiable information (PII) is ever written to the database.
-* **Memory-Resident Identity TTL:** The Re-ID appearance database is stored strictly in-memory at the edge and is automatically purged after 5 minutes, ensuring visitor data is temporary.
+* **Memory-Resident Identity TTL:** The Re-ID appearance gallery is stored strictly in-memory at the edge and is automatically purged after 5 minutes, ensuring visitor data is ephemeral.

 ---